Tuesday Sep 24, 2013

 Enjoy.
 Perhaps my next blog entry will be the best Analytic metrics to keep your eyes on, and how you can use the Alerts feature to watch them for you.

 This blog is a way for Steve to send out his tips, ideas, links, and general sarcasm.
-Almost all related to the Oracle 7000, code named ZFSSA, or Amber Road, or Open Storage, or Unified Storage.
+Almost all related to the Oracle ZFSSA, or 7000 series.
 You are welcome to contact Steve.Tunstall@Oracle.com with any comments or questions

 - Allen's Grilling Channel